SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

 If you configure a context for a logic such as ``"QF_NRA"`` or ``"QF_UFNIA"`` then MCSat will be automatically selected.

-The MCSat solver does not currently support as many features as the DPLL(T) implementation.
-In particular, MCSat does not yet support computing unsat cores.
-However, unsat cores in MCSat can be computed using :c:func:`yices_check_context_with_model` and :c:func:`yices_get_model_interpolant`.

 **Theory Solvers**